I’m having a lot of lows and highs that I can’t control. I just had a baby a little over 6 weeks ago and am wondering if that could be reason.

 The stress of being a new mother can cause the release of cortisol, a hormone that can raise your blood sugar.

-If you are breastfeeding, that can have an effect on your blood sugar levels.
+Are you breastfeeding your infant?
 Women with diabetes can experience lows after breastfeeding.
 Keep your glucose meter, insulin and glucose tabs within arms reach in case you need to test and treat yourself .
 Test and monitor your blood sugar frequently.

 The stress of having a newborn coupled with sleep deprivation can affect your ability to treat a high or low.
 Healthcare professionals usually recommend that you nap when your baby is sleeping or when someone can watch over your infant while you recharge.
 Review your blood sugar log to look for patterns that will help in anticipating a high or low blood sugar before or after sleeping, eating and or breastfeeding.